With the new year right around the corner, we’re excited to take a peek at the best New Year resolutions for real estate agents.

 Consider income streams like:

-• Credit Repair Services: lenders have more stringent credit requirements during a slow housing market, so you could help buyers boost their credit and qualify to become your clients.
+- Credit Repair Services: lenders have more stringent credit requirements during a slow housing market, so you could help buyers boost their credit and qualify to become your clients.

 Want more income-producing ideas?
 Check out 55 Ways to Make Money in Real Estate.

-Do You Have a New Year Resolution?
+Do You Have a New Year’s Resolution?

-Which of these new year resolutions for real estate agents are you going to tackle this year?
+Which of these New Year resolutions for real estate agents are you going to tackle this year?
 Let us know in the comments!